 The Group is exposed to foreign exchange risk in relation to net financial items denominated in foreign currencies.
 The functional currency of individual companies is determined by the primary economic environment in which the entity operates or the one in which it primarily generates and expends cash.
 The functional currency of the subsidiaries operating in Russia is the U.S. dollar, while the functional currency of Parent Company is SEK.
+The consolidated accounts are presented the U.S. dollar since 1 January 2021.
 The Group has chosen to present its consolidated financial statements in USD only, as management believes it is a convenient presentation currency for international users of the consolidated financial statements of the Auriant Mining Group.
+The change in the reporting currency constitutes a change of the accounting principle, i.e. it is applied retroactively in accordance with the requirements in IAS 8.
+All comparative information for the Group for 2020 was translated into USD.